asynkron/gam-web/src/docs/dotnet/Routers.md

   var msg = new ConsistentHashableEnvelope(originalMsg, originalMsg.GroupID);
 ```

 You may implement more than one hashing mechanism at the same time.
-ProtoAct will try them in the order above.
-That is, if the HashMapping method returns null, ProtoAct will check for the IConsistentHashable interface in the message (2 and 3 are technically the same).
+Proto.Actor will try them in the order above.
+That is, if the HashMapping method returns null, Proto.Actor will check for the IConsistentHashable interface in the message (2 and 3 are technically the same).

 #### Usage: